 \section{Conclusions}

-We have introduced a quantum--classical framework, termed \emph{QAFE$^2$}, for concurrent-multiscale finite element analysis that fundamentally alters the computational scaling of RVE-based homogenisation.
-At the single RVE level, the approach builds on the classical FFT-based fixed-point scheme of Moulinec and Suquet and provides a complete quantum reformulation in which the core operations---Fourier transformation, constitutive updates, and fixed-point iteration---are implemented by explicit quantum circuits.
-By exploiting the polylogarithmic complexity of the Quantum Fourier Transform and block-encoded representations of the strain Green’s operator, the cost of solving an individual RVE discretised on an $N\times N$ grid is reduced from $\mathcal{O}(N\log N)$ to $\mathcal{O}((\log N)^c)$ for a modest constant $c$, representing an \emph{exponential speedup} relative to the best available classical algorithms.
+We have introduced a quantum--classical framework, termed \emph{QAFE$^2$}, for concurrent multiscale finite element analysis that fundamentally alters the computational scaling of RVE-based homogenisation.
+At the single-RVE level, the approach builds on the classical FFT-based fixed-point scheme of Moulinec and Suquet~\cite{moulinec1998} and provides a complete quantum reformulation in which the core operations---Fourier transformation, constitutive updates, and fixed-point iteration---are implemented by quantum circuits.
+By exploiting the polylogarithmic complexity of the QFT and block-encoded representations of the strain Green's operator, the cost of solving an individual RVE discretised on an $N\times N$ grid is reduced from $\mathcal{O}(N^2\log N)$ to $\mathcal{O}(\log^c N)$ for a modest constant $c$, representing an \emph{exponential speedup} relative to the best available classical algorithms.

-Beyond and above the acceleration of single-RVE problems, the defining contribution of \emph{QAFE$^2$} lies in its treatment of \emph{concurrency}.
+Beyond the acceleration of single-RVE problems, the defining contribution of \emph{QAFE$^2$} lies in its treatment of \emph{concurrency}.
 By encoding the macroscopic strains associated with all quadrature points into orthogonal subspaces of a single quantum state, the framework enables the simultaneous solution of all $M$ RVEs in a finite element problem using a single instance of the fixed-point iteration circuit.
 The resulting overall complexity scales essentially linearly with $M$ only through the state-initialisation overhead, while the microscopic solve itself is performed once, independently of $M$.
 This form of quantum parallelisation has no classical analogue and directly targets the dominant bottleneck that has historically limited the practical applicability of FE$^2$ methods in large-scale simulations.